 The Venue Manager or Sales Manager is typically the person that gave you the tour of the venue initially, reviewed the contractual details, and sold you the package for your big day.
 The manager usually supervises the many departments and staff that play a part in making an event successful at the venue.
 Usually once the contract is signed, your wedding details get handed over to the Maitre D’ who will be there day of.

 Update: a lot of the time, your venue manager is not there the full day, if at all on the day of your wedding.
 Their main role is to get you set up with the venue details leading up to your day, then have those contracted details taken over by the Maitre’D that’s assigned to your wedding that week.
 If this is a concern for you, having a Day-of Coordinator for your big day will ensure a lot of those contract details get carried out, as they will be there the whole day working alongside all your other vendors making sure everything is going smooth.

 The Maitre D’

-A lot of time the venue will say that the Maitre d’ can handle a lot of the tasks that a Day of Coordinator would normal take care of, however this is outside of the scope of their role and they will always take care of the venue responsibilities first.
+A lot of times the venue will say that the Maitre d’ can handle a lot of the tasks that a Day of Coordinator would normally take care of, however, this is outside of the scope of their role and they will always take care of the venue responsibilities first.

 Sometimes, the venue also comes with a Bridal Attendant.
-This person exclusively handles the needs of the couple, sweetheart table and the family or bridal party tables.
+This person exclusively handles the needs of the couple, sweetheart table, and the family or bridal party tables.
 The Bridal Attendant ensures the VIPs are well taken care of and have lots to eat and drink throughout the night.
-Sometimes they may be in charge of setting up the escort cards and basic wedding items as well as well as bustling the brides dress if needed.
-Both the Maitre d’ and Bridal Attendant are usually assigned to a wedding the week of the event, and don’t meet the couple for the first time till the day of.
+Sometimes they may be in charge of setting up the escort cards and basic wedding items as well as bustling the bride’s dress if needed.
+Both the Maitre d’ and Bridal Attendant are usually assigned to a wedding the week of the event and don’t meet the couple for the first time till the day of.

 The Wedding Day-of Coordinator (DOC)